Archima20/Archima20/README.md

 💻 I  love learning & teaching.

-📗 I’m currently learning Python and cybersecurity
+📗 I’m currently learning Python and cybersecurity.

-🔧 I’m looking to collaborate with an innovative & supportive team
+🔧 I’m looking to collaborate with an innovative & supportive team.

 🧑‍💻 I am actively pursuing AWS Cloud skills while striving to become a Data Scientist, driven by my passion for implementing AI solutions to address business challenges.